 Any measurement can be performed with a certain accuracy.
-Wherein measured value differs from true value, because measurement instruments, human senses and methodologies are imprefect.
+Wherein measured value differs from true value because measurement instruments, human senses, and methodologies are imperfect.
 Therefore, measurement error estimation plays an important role.
-Measurement result can be written in the form : X ± ΔX, where ΔX - absolute measurement error.
+The measurement result can be written in the form: X ± ΔX, where ΔX - absolute measurement error.

 Random and systematic error

-Measurement errors can be divided in two major categories: systematic error and random error.
+Measurement errors can be divided into two major categories: systematic error and random error.

-Systematic errors stay constant or change by a known law during measurement process.
-For example, a measurement instrument inaccuracy or an instrument maladjustment lead to systematic error.
+Systematic errors stay constant or change by a known law during the measurement process.
+For example, a measurement instrument inaccuracy or instrument maladjustment leads to systematic error.
 Usually, if the root cause of a systematic error is known, then it can be eliminated.

 Random factors, which affect measurement accuracy, affect the random error.
-For example, measuring time intervals by a stopwatch, random error arises due to different (random) reaction time of experimenter to the start/stop events.
-To minimize random error influence it is required to repeat the measurement several times.
+For example, measuring time intervals by a stopwatch, random error arises due to different (random) reaction times of the experimenter to the start/stop events.
+To minimize random error influence, it is required to repeat the measurement several times.

-The calculator below evaluates random error of direct measurement set for a given confidence interval.
+The calculator below evaluates the random error of the direct measurement set for a given confidence interval.
 Some amount of theory follows the calculator.